Occurring Scripture for the

 shall comfort us from the works and labors of our hands on the earth which

-the Lord hath cursed.
+the Lord has cursed."
 And Lamech lived after he begot Noe, five

 hundred and ninety-five years, and he begot sons and daughters.